CE FAQs: Continuing Education Providers

-1. Will the AFSP Record of Completion indicate the filing season for which it was issued? (posted 6/25/14)
+1. Will the AFSP Record of Completion indicate the filing season for which it was issued? (revised 3/30/16)

 As an IRS-approved CE provider, you will determine the fee that you will charge participants to purchase your AFTR course and related comprehension test.
-You will issue the standard Certificate of Completion to participants who successfully complete the course and pass the test.
+You will issue the standard Certificate of Completion and upload the associated PTIN records for participants who successfully complete the course and pass the test.
 IRS will be responsible for delivering the Annual Filing Season Program Record of Completion to preparers once all AFSP requirements are met.

 You should obtain the first and last name of the participant (as it appears on their PTIN card / PTIN welcome letter) and their preparer tax identification number (PTIN).
 You will also need the program number assigned by the IRS, the date the participant completed the program, and the number of credit hours granted.
 You should submit your participants’ information through your online CE provider account using this Excel template.